mzllon/gitlearn/readme.txt

 Git is a version control system.
 Git is free software.
 --------------------------------
-GIt is a distributed version control system.
+GIt is a distributed version control system and free software under the GPL.